jyj5558/theta/README.md

 vdb-config -i graphical
 ```
 A panel will pop up and enter "E" to enable, "O" to click okay, and "S" to save and close out of screen.
-The two tools we will be using (prefetch and fasterq-dump) will download to the current working directory and remove temporary files afterwards.
+The two tools we will be using (prefetch and fasterq-dump) will download to the working directory and remove temporary files afterwards.
 If a bottleneck is encountered (space wise) we may need to add a new path to a directory which will house large temporary files.

 **Identifying population data**